Photo: Georgia O’ Keefe, The Paradise Lost and Find

 The psychological and social emotions that arise from the best life and the overall stable and balanced life defines the ideal state of eudaimonia on the individual and collective level.
 Because best life and balanced life are common objectives in different cultures and civilizations, for example in Indian and Chinese civilizations, Aikaterii Lefka postulates the eventuality of the existence of “universal ethics” transcending our cultural differences.

-Comparing the idea of eudaimonia with our actually unbalanced and highly unstable society, we pose the question of how can our current accelerating society catch up with the ideal state of happiness.
+Comparing the idea of eudaimonia with our actually unbalanced and highly unstable society, we pose the question of how our current accelerating society can catch up with the ideal state of happiness.

 When contemporary scholars study the first Greek (and European) thinkers, their most current attitude is to concentrate on their ontological and epistemological theories, paying little or no attention at all to their ethical or political positions.